Steven Hart

 Users had to read, compare, and mentally model the differences before they could select the option that best suited their needs: a decision problem.

-I rebuilt that structure was around parking decisions users actually need to make:
+I rebuilt that structure around the parking decisions that users actually need to make (the jobs to be done):

 • Are you departing, picking up, or dropping off?